Sgurr nan Eugallt, Slat Bheinn and Sgurr a'Choire-bheithe

 7 July 2018 - Sgurr nan Eugallt only!

-The exhibition was only a partial success due to injury, but it was good to bag another Corbett in clear weather, have a night out in the tent and to do a certain amount of reconnaissanse for my next trip to the area.
+The expedition was only a partial success due to injury, but it was good to bag another Corbett in clear weather, have a night out in the tent and to do a certain amount of reconnaissance for my next trip to the area.

 I rarely set of at the planned time and fine weather means a certain amount of stops to take photographs....

-The exhibition was only a partial success due to injury, but it was good to bag another Corbett in clear weather, have a night out in the tent and to do a certain amount of reconnaissanse for my next trip to the area.
+The expedition was only a partial success due to injury, but it was good to bag another Corbett in clear weather, have a night out in the tent and to do a certain amount of reconnaissance for my next trip to the area.

 I rarely set of at the planned time and fine weather means a certain amount of stops to take photographs....